yshavit/mdq/README.md

 ### Extracting a referenced ticket

-Some companies use GitHub Actions to update their ticket tracker, if a PR mentions a ticket.
+Some organizations use GitHub Actions to update their ticket tracker, if a PR mentions a ticket.
 You can use mdq to extract the link from Markdown as JSON, and then use jq to get the URL:

 ```bash
 TICKET_URL="$(echo "$PR_TEXT"